patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Messages with tool calls

-If you are using [model context protocol (MCP)](https://www.redhat.com/en/blog/model-context-protocol-discover-missing-link-ai-integration), you may find it useful to display information on tool calls as part of a message.
-Passing `toolCalls` to `<Message>` allows you to display a card with tool call content.
+If you are using [model context protocol (MCP)](https://www.redhat.com/en/blog/model-context-protocol-discover-missing-link-ai-integration), you can share tool call information with users as part of a message.
+To display a tool card card, pass `toolCalls` to `<Message>`.
+This card contains a title, actions for running the tool and cancelling, and optional descriptive text.

+You can also display a loading animation until the tool call can be run.
+To visualize loading behavior in this example, select the "Tool calls are loading" checkbox.

 ```js file="./MessageWithToolCall.tsx"